mustafadagher/GoEuro-DevTest/README.md

 GoEuro-DevTest-0.0.1-SNAPSHOT.jar is available under [Github Releases of this repo](https://github.com/mustafadagher/GoEuro-DevTest/releases).
 You can download it [from here.](https://github.com/mustafadagher/GoEuro-DevTest/releases/download/v0.0.1/GoEuro-DevTest-0.0.1-SNAPSHOT.jar)

-It's a Java command line tool that takes as an input parameter a string:
+It's a Java command line tool that takes an input parameter as a string:

 java -jar GoEuro-DevTest-0.0.1-SNAPSHOT.jar "CITY_NAME"

 For Example:

-java -jar GoEuro-DevTest-0.0.1-SNAPSHOT.jar "Berlin"
+java -jar GoEuro-DevTest-0.0.1-SNAPSHOT.jar Berlin

 The program takes this string and queries with it our Location JSON API: The app should use this API endpoint: